scottopell/cs190lab5/README.md

    ```

   #### Wait again, for your partner to catch up
+17. Now, `cd` into your own repository.
+18. Open up your own `LabTemplate.java` in gedit.
+19. The file will contain the `https://example.com` URL.
+Your parter has committed a change to your own repository.
+Ask him which URL he/she has used.
-17. Now, back in your own repository, you need change the `URL` variable inside LabTemplate.java to other URL, the one that your partner did not use when he made changes to your repository.
+18. You need change the `URL` variable inside LabTemplate.java to other URL, the one that your partner did not use when he made changes to your repository.
 18. Commit and push your changes using the same syntax as above.
 19. Try to push your changes with